joselemk/final-project-nvidia/readme.md

 ## Running this project

 1. Install python 3.9, on the jetson nano you have to compile it yourself
-2. install the following librarys: flask cv2 roboflow
+2. install the following libraries :
+flask
+cv2
+roboflow